Evancel/Safety-Net/README.md

 Stage and commit the changes with the commit message: feat: new function addition At this point, there should be a total of 4 commits in the feature/math branch, including the one you just made.

 ### Solution:
 $ git checkout 0.2.x-dev
 $ git branch feature/math
 $ git checkout feature/math
 $ git status
+ ... create a file named math_operations.py
 $ git add .
 $ git commit -m "feat: new function addition"

 ## Work on project.
 Stage 3/7:Merge and Delete
 ### Description